Automating your Personal Finances

 More articles and videos on Automating your Finances

-- My 12-minute guide to automating your accounts.
+- My 12-minute guide to automating your personal finances.
 I walk you through the whole system in this video.

 - Automating your money — especially for entrepreneurs and freelancers.
 How to do a monthly sweep of your finances to clear up any loose ends caused by irregular income.